nitishsaDire/image_similarity/README.md

 ### Image Similarity Model Development

 This project focuses on building a robust image similarity model capable of handling diverse objects across a wide range of categories.
+Code walkthrough is avilable at https://www.loom.com/share/1b6e91bae06b49f48ef919dc93e5a44f?sid=dc53c024-72fa-48d6-b59a-c66d2b1b4816.
 Below is a summary of the development process and key approaches explored:

 ---